 But the militias have posed a serious problem for the Iraqi army, the Kurdish peshmerga and the United States.
-Though they’ve played a crucial role in winning battles and dislodging the Islamic State from towns and villages, they’ve proven a source of instability and violence in those same territories after the jihadists are driven out.
+Though they’ve played a crucial role in winning battles and dislodging the Islamic State from towns and villages, they’ve proved to be a source of instability and violence in those same territories after the jihadists retreat.

-Interactions between the militias and Kurdish forces have been particularly tense in the ethnically mixed towns of Tuz Kharmatu and Jalawla.
+Before Kirkuk, interactions between the militias and Kurdish forces were particularly tense in the ethnically mixed towns of Tuz Kharmatu and Jalawla.

 After Kurdish forces liberated Jalawla, Shia militiamen moved into the town and began looting the town, according to Kurdish security officials.
 In particular, they targeted homes and businesses belonging to Sunni Arabs, but didn’t shy away from robbing Kurds.